Upsahl

-Taylor Cameron Upsahl (born November 28, 1998), known mononymously as Upsahl (stylized as UPSAHL), is an American singer and songwriter.
-Her debut album, Lady Jesus, was released in 2021.
+Taylor Cameron Upsahl (born November 28, 1998), known mononymously as Upsahl (stylized as UPSAHL), is an American musician and singer-songwriter.

+She has released a studio album, Lady Jesus (2021), three EPs, Hindsight 20/20 (2019), Young Life Crisis (2020), and Sagittarius (2022), and a mixtape, UPSAHL Presents: The PHX Tapes (2023).

 Early life

 Born and raised in Phoenix, Arizona, Upsahl started playing both the guitar and piano at the age of five.
 She attended Arizona School for the Arts and is classically trained in piano, guitar, and voice.

 Career

+Early career

 Upsahl released a self-titled EP (as Taylor Upsahl) at age 14.
 In 2015, she wrote and self-produced her full-length debut album, "Viscerotonic".
 In 2017, her third album was released, "Unfamiliar Light".
 She quickly became a local favorite for national touring acts in Phoenix.
 Upsahl played the McDowell Mountain Music Festival in 2017, opening for The Shins, Beck, and Flume, and released her first single, "Can You Hear Me Now", that year.

+2018-2020: Hindsight 20/20 and Young Life Crisis

 She signed a recording deal with Arista Records in the summer of 2018.
 She was the first artist signed to the newly re-launched record label.

 On March 8, 2019, she released her debut EP Hindsight 20/20 along with her single "Drugs".
 She toured as the opening act for Pvris throughout The USA in 2019.

+In 2020, Upsahl released the single "12345SEX".
+This was followed by the singles "People I Don't Like" and "MoneyOnMyMind", both songs were included on her second EP, Young Life Crisis.